Corners and simpliciality in oriented matroids and partial cubes: Corners and corner peelings

 \section{Corners and corner peelings}

+In~\cite{Cha-18} the corners of lopsided sets (LOPs) have been defined as vertices of degree $r$ that lie in a unique maximal hypercube subgraph of dimension $r$.
+This has a nice correspondence to the results from Section \ref{sec:mandel}: If $G$ is a LOP and also an AOM, i.e, a halfspace $E^+_e$ of an OM $G'$, then $G$ has a corner if and only if $G'$ has a simplicial vertex incident to $E_e$.
+By the examples from~\cite{Cha-18,Tra-04,Ban-96} this proves that there are LOPs without corners.
+This was first observed in~\cite{Cha-18}, where it is translated to an important counter example in computational learning theory.

 In the present section we introduce corners and corner peelings for general COMs.
 The first subsection is concerned with the first definitions and results, and in particular contains a proof for existence of corner peelings of realizable COMs.
 The second subsection contains corner peelings for COMs of rank~$2$ and hypercellular graphs.
+Since the results in this section are more concerned with graphs, we use the graph theoretic language and use covectors only when needed.